 Dundonald School Fund

 The school fund is made up of contributions from parents and carers.
-In the recent past this was used for educational 'extras' (e.g. workshops, special events, computer software).
-However, today it is being used for essentials, as government funding is falling short.
+This is used for educational 'extras' such workshops, special events, computer software, classroom resources and equipment.

 How do I contribute?

 We kindly request that contributions are made via a monthly standing order (although one-off donations will also be gratefully received).

 - Please set up a monthly standing order to this bank account: DUNDONALD PRIMARY SCHOOL PTA, Sort Code 23-05-80, Account number 27737668